36 min readUpdated May 2026

 How do I communicate gluten-free needs in Japanese?+

 The core phrase is: グルテンフリー対応をお願いできます。醤油の代わりにたまり醤油(小麦不使用)を使っていただけますか。書面でご返答ください。 ('Please accommodate a gluten-free diet.
 Can you use tamari soy sauce [wheat-free] instead of regular soy sauce?
 Please respond in writing.')
+For celiac disease, add 小麦アレルギー (komugi arerugi — wheat allergy) to signal medical seriousness.
 Use this in your booking email and carry a printed card for restaurant visits.

 What cross-contamination risks should celiac travelers know about at ryokans?+

 Four main risks: shared fryers (wheat-battered tempura contaminates the oil); soba cooked in shared pots with wheat noodles; miso brands that add barley; and commercial dashi stocks that contain wheat starch.
-Request omission of tempura, avoidance of shared noodle pots, miso brand confirmation, and ask whether the kitchen makes dashi from scratch.
+Request omission of the tempura course, avoidance of shared noodle pots, miso brand confirmation, and whether the kitchen makes dashi from scratch.
 These specific questions separate a safe ryokan from a risky one.

 Are there any ryokans certified gluten-free in Japan?+

-As of May 2026, no ryokan holds a recognized gluten-free certification equivalent to international celiac standards.
+As of July 2026, no ryokan in Japan holds a recognized gluten-free certification equivalent to international celiac standards.
 Japan does not operate a certified GF facility standard.
 Some properties have detailed allergy management systems; the booking email and written confirmation approach is the only reliable vetting mechanism.
 The categories most likely to accommodate carefully are Koyasan shukubo and Hoshino Resorts KAI brand properties.